boa-dev/temporal/docs/FAQ.md

 - You are implementing the Temporal API in a JavaScript engine or any other language.
-- You have internationalization date/time needs for different calendars that do not involve the ISO / propoleptic Gregorian calendar.
+- You have internationalization date/time needs for different calendars that do not involve the ISO / proleptic Gregorian calendar.
 - You really like the JavaScript Temporal built-in and would like to use a similar API that you are familiar with.
-- Idk, are you a big ECMA402 fan?
+- Idk, are you a big [ECMA402][ecma402-spec] fan?
 Than we might be your jam.

 ## Why not use `jiff` to implement Temporal?